 In order to become a citizen, applicants must meet a set of requirements outlined in the Immigration and Nationality Act.
 These include maintaining lawful permanent residence, also known as getting a green card, for several years (generally five, though a green-card holder married to a U.S. citizen can naturalize after three years), proving basic proficiency in English and knowledge of U.S. history and government, and passing a background check to demonstrate good moral character.
 In addition to legal benefits, naturalized citizens also tend to have better economic outcomes than other immigrants, including higher incomes and rates of homeownership.

 Using the most recent available data from the U.S. Department of Homeland Security (DHS) Office of Immigration Statistics, the U.S. Census Bureau (the most recent 2019 American Community Survey [ACS]), and other sources, this Spotlight provides information on new naturalized citizens in the United States, including historical trends, characteristics of naturalized citizens, and the population potentially eligible for naturalization.

-Note: All yearly data on new naturalized citizens are for the federal fiscal year, which runs from October 1 through September 30 of the given year.
+Note: Yearly data on new naturalized citizens are for the federal fiscal year, which runs from October 1 through September 30 of the given year.

-The term "foreign born" refers to people residing in the United States at the time of the census who were not U.S. citizens at birth.
+The term "foreign born" refers to people residing in the United States who were not U.S. citizens at birth.
 The foreign-born population includes naturalized citizens, lawful permanent residents (LPRs), refugees and asylees, legal nonimmigrants (including those on student, work, or certain other temporary visas), and persons residing in the country without authorization.

-We use the terms "immigrants" and "foreign born" interchangeably.
+The terms "immigrants" and "foreign born" are used interchangeably.

 Click on the bullet points below for more information: